7th Sunday of Easter

 Mass to view on line

-I continue to celebrate Mass privately for you all every day.
-As you are unable to celebrate Mass with me at present, you may wish to make this act of spiritual communion:
+When you are unable to celebrate Mass with me in Church, you may wish to make this act of spiritual communion:

 Please keep in your prayers this week: